Skip to main content

 Federal Skilled Worker (FSW)490–540+Heavily CRS-score driven

-Healthcare category420–480Lower cutoff targets healthcare shortages
+Healthcare / social services420–480Lower cutoff targets healthcare shortages

-French Language300–400Lowest cutoffs — strong French gives major advantage
+French language300–400Lowest cutoffs, strong French gives major advantage

 These ranges are illustrative based on 2025 draw history.
 They are not guaranteed future cutoffs.
 Check IRCC draw results for exact historical data.

-Processing Times — Express Entry 2026
+Processing Times: Express Entry 2026

 IRCC's service standard for Express Entry applications is 6 months for 80% of complete applications.
-This clock starts from the date you submit your complete PR application after receiving an ITA — not from your pool entry date.
+This clock starts from the date you submit your complete PR application after receiving an ITA, not from your pool entry date.

 Factors affecting processing time:

-• Completeness of application — missing documents are the most common cause of delays
+• Completeness of application, missing documents are the most common cause of delays

-• Country of citizenship and residence — some countries require additional processing through Canadian visa offices
+• Country of citizenship and residence, some countries require additional processing through Canadian visa offices

-• Criminal inadmissibility — a criminal record triggers additional IRCC and CBSA review
+• Criminal inadmissibility, a criminal record triggers additional IRCC and CBSA review

-• Security checks — can add weeks or months for certain applicants
+• Security checks, can add weeks or months for certain applicants

-• Medical inadmissibility review — excessive demand assessments take months
+• Medical inadmissibility review, excessive demand assessments take months

 • IRCC staffing and volume at time of submission

-• Biometrics completion — biometrics must be completed for the application to advance
+• Biometrics completion, biometrics must be completed for the application to advance

 How to Improve Your CRS Score